-South Australian Koalas were not listed as 'vulnerable' in May 2012 by the Federal Government because the State Government maintains that Koalas are “abundant and their numbers are not in decline”.
+South Australian Koalas were not listed in May 2012 by the Federal Government because the State Government maintains that Koalas are “abundant and their numbers are not in decline”.
 AKF maintains that there are other issues such as genetic diversity, habitat loss, disease, dog attack, vehicle strike, climate change and the welfare of individual Koalas.
-A Koala Protection Act will ensure these issues are addressed through consistent management practices adopted in all States with Koalas.
+A National Koala Protection Act will ensure these issues are addressed through consistent good management practices adopted in all States with Koalas.

 The State Government believes that the Kangaroo Island Koala population ensures their long term survival in South Australia.
 AKF does not agree with this concept.
 The history of Koalas in South Australia is fraught with politics and misinformation.
 In the 1920’s nearly all South Australian koalas were shot for the fur trade and that any Koalas that live in South Australia are all originally from 18 Koalas bought from French Island in Victoria.
 In 1996 the Government wanted to cull Kangaroo Island Koalas but after a huge public outcry, thousands were sterilised and dumped in the Adelaide Hills, and until recently this was still the fate of about 400 Koalas per year.
 The South Australian Government asserts that there are “about 114,000 koalas in the Adelaide Hills and Mount Lofty Ranges”.
 If this were true, thousands of Koalas would have been killed in the January 2015 bushfires, and again in December 2020.
 We don’t know for sure how many were killed, but if thousands were killed we would certainly have heard about it.